shudnal/ExtraSlots/README.md

 ```[BepInDependency("shudnal.ExtraSlots", BepInDependency.DependencyFlags.HardDependency)]```
 before your `BaseUnityPlugin` declaration

-Add reference to ExtraSlots.dll and use its API methods like `ExtraSlots.API.IsLoaded()`.
+Add reference to ExtraSlots.dll and use its API methods from main mod like `ExtraSlots.API.GetExtraSlots()`.

 ## Soft dependency

-Soft dependency means you will be able to use `ExtraSlots.API` methods wherever main ExtraSlots mod is installed or not.
+Soft dependency means you will be able to use `ExtraSlotsAPI.API` methods wherever main ExtraSlots mod is installed or not.

-Add attribute
+To be sure your mod is always loaded after ExtraSlots add attribute
 ```[BepInDependency("shudnal.ExtraSlots", BepInDependency.DependencyFlags.SoftDependency)]```
 before your `BaseUnityPlugin` declaration